 If I let myself delay after reading my Bible by turning on my phone and checking social media, I will squander the precious minutes that allow me time to get in a work-out and shower.
 Most days I don’t mind the process of working out, but I don’t like getting started.

 Once the fun part is over, get up!
 Bite the bullet and do the hard thing next!

 Give Yourself Time and Grace to Change

-Now do you have to get all these things in the first day you determine to get your life back in order?
+Now, do you have to get all these things on the first day you determine to get your life back in order?
 No!
 Of course not!
 Go in order that I’ve listed:

 - Go to bed on time – It might take a few nights of good, full sleep to be able to get up early without being murderous.
 Allow yourself grace to catch up on sleep.

 - Get up on time – Once your body has had a couple nights of sound sleep, I bet you’ll find yourself waking up earlier and more easily.
 Possibly not as early as your alarm is set, but earlier!
 Take another few days to allow your body to adjust to the new sleep/wake cycle.

 - Do the best part of your day first – Determining what will excite and motivate you to get out of bed is completely up to you.
 Experiment and find an activity that you love that will help you get up in the morning.
 This may take days or weeks to discover what that things is.
 Give yourself time to figure it out, and be flexible enough to change your routine!